-The best drought-tolerant ground covers will depend on your location.
-While these ground cover plants have low water demand and can tough out the heat, choose the species that naturally thrive in your region.
+The best drought-tolerant ground covers depend on your location.
+While these plants have low water demands and can tough out the heat, choose species that naturally thrive in your region.

-Ice plant in the Southwest region, dymondia in the Pacific Northwest, Asiatic jasmine in humid areas of the Southeast, sedum in the Midwest, and Kinnikinnick in the Rockies are just some of the best drought-resistant ground covers.
-We also interviewed an expert for help in discussing some of these options.
+Ice plant in the Southwest, dymondia in the Pacific Northwest, Asiatic jasmine in the Southeast, sedum in the Midwest, and kinnikinnick in the Rockies are just some top options.

 Ice Plant (Delosperma)

 A vibrant, low-growing succulent, ice plant can blanket the ground in shades of pink, purple, or yellow.
-Its fleshy leaves store water, making it ideal for xeriscaping and poor, rocky soils.
+Its fleshy leaves store water, making it a staple in xeriscaped lawns and a top pick for poor, rocky soils.

 Sun Exposure: Full sun